Jeni Snell

 ACHTUNG BABY!

-Achtung Baby! depicts either bunkers or other elements of warfare within a mocking narriative of resistance when combined with, as in these paintings; kitsch ceramic animal ornaments, toy soldiers with their faces covered with neon stars, a judges wig (appropriated from the cover of the Gilbert and Sullivan Operetta – Iolanthe, a life-size model of an ice-cream (that I came upon during one summer at a pop-up ice-cream vendor in Victoria station), a drawing of a head of a Bichon Frise dog (resembling a moon with a face), fearful deers, and two odd-looking wild beasts - an alarmed tiger and a confused bear (appropriated from Victorian cut-outs).
+Within a mocking narrative of resistance, either bunkers or other elements of warfare are combined with kitsch ceramic animal ornaments, toy soldiers (with their faces covered with neon stars), a judges wig (appropriated from the cover of the Gilbert and Sullivan Operetta – Iolanthe, a life-size model of an ice-cream (that I came upon during one summer at a pop-up ice-cream vendor in Victoria station), a drawing of a head of a Bichon Frise dog (resembling a moon with a face), fearful deer, and two odd-looking wild beasts - an alarmed tiger and a confused bear (appropriated from Victorian cut-outs).

 BETWEEN A ROCK AND A HARD PLACE